aragalie/FX_NaiveChartPredictions_using_fastai/README.md

 `GBP_USD_M1_2018-03-01_2018-03-27.h5s` can be used in the `data/ViewPorts/valid/` folder (recent prices) `GBP_USD_M1_2015-01-09_2018-02-28.h5s` can be used in the `data/ViewPorts/train/` folder
 ```
+- In case you want to use this data, skip sections 4-6 in the Jupyter Notebook and load the .h5s files directly in the DataFrame

 - Data is then added to a pandas DataFrame and modeled accordingly to needs.
 In my case i add 2 trend indicators (Moving Average 50 and Bollinger Bands 20sma)

 ##### Data plotting